trangiabach/Lung-Iris/README.md

 ## Accomplishments

-The resulting model attained good accuracy and only have around two million paramter and <30MB in size, making it scalable and fast to deploy on servers.
+The resulting model attained good accuracy and only have around two million paramter and <30MB in size, making it less prone to overfitting, scalable and fast to deploy on servers.
+The model also has great localization abilities (highlight regions of interest) through the use of activation maps extracted from the convolutional layers.

 ## Lessons